dadoktor8/College-Assistant/README.md

 College-Assistant
 ==============================

-A short description of the project.
+A College-Assistant tool powered by deepseek.

 Project Organization
 ------------